ujjwalkarn/DataScienceR/README.md

-This repository servers as a reference guide for several R functions and packages.
-It also includes some common codes that are needed while using R for any machine learning task.
-I will keep adding more as and when I find something interesting.
+This repository servers as a reference guide for several common data analysis tasks as well as some R functions and packages.